Monetize Content Safely by Licensing Music From Epidemic Sound in 2023

 What happens if I use Epidemic Sound music after my subscription ends?

 If someone uses our music without a license, we monetize it by running ads.
 This might sound scary, but don't worry.
-A claim from us doesn’t mean your content will be taken down, muted or blocked.
-We’re simply making a request for any ad revenue generated so that we can keep paying our artists to create even more great music.
+A claim from us doesn’t mean your content will be taken down, muted, or blocked.
+We’re just making a request for any ad revenue generated, so that we can keep paying our artists to create even more great music.

 Before activating any copyright claim, we go through a detailed review process, in which we carefully investigate whether the supposedly unlicensed user does have a license or not.
 If they do, we naturally don't activate the claim.

-Content creators use Epidemic Sound because it provides quick and easy access to a top-tier catalog of royalty-free music, worry-free.
+Content creators use Epidemic Sound because it provides safe access to a high-quality catalog of worry-free music.
 Get in touch if you have any questions.
-Otherwise, check out the 30-day free trial below.
+Otherwise, get started with Epidemic Sound below.

 Related posts: